Optimal Adjustment Sets for Nonparametric Estimation of Weighted Controlled Direct Effect: Abstract

 \section{Abstract}

-The \emph{weighted controlled direct effect} ($\WCDE$) generalizes the standard \emph{controlled direct effect} ($\mathrm{CDE}$) by averaging over the mediator distribution, providing a robust estimate when treatment effects vary across mediator levels.
-This makes the $\WCDE$ especially relevant in fairness analysis, where it isolates the direct effect of an exposure on an outcome, independent of mediating pathways.
-This work establishes three fundamental advances for $\WCDE$ in observational studies: First, we establish necessary and sufficient conditions for the unique identifiability of the $\WCDE$, clarifying when it diverges from the $\mathrm{CDE}$.
-Next, we consider nonparametric estimation of the $\WCDE$ and derive its influence function, focusing on the class of \emph{regular and asymptotically linear} estimators.
-Lastly, we characterize the optimal covariate adjustment set that minimizes the asymptotic variance, demonstrating how mediator-confounder interactions introduce distinct requirements compared to average treatment effect estimation.
+The \emph{weighted controlled direct effect} (WCDE) generalizes the standard \emph{controlled direct effect} (CDE) by averaging over the mediator distribution, providing a robust estimate when treatment effects vary across mediator levels.
+This makes the WCDE especially relevant in fairness analysis, where it isolates the direct effect of an exposure on an outcome, independent of mediating pathways.
+This work establishes three fundamental advances for WCDE in observational studies: First, we establish necessary and sufficient conditions for the identifiability of the WCDE, clarifying when it diverges from the CDE.
+Next, we consider nonparametric estimation of the WCDE and derive its influence function, focusing on the class of {regular and asymptotically linear} estimators.
+Lastly, we characterize the optimal covariate adjustment set that minimizes the asymptotic variance, demonstrating how mediator-confounder interactions introduce distinct requirements compared to \emph{average treatment effect} (ATE) estimation.
+Using synthetic and real-world data, we validate our theory numerically, showing that the proposed optimal valid adjustment set yields the lowest variance at practical sample sizes.
 Our results offer a principled framework for efficient estimation of direct effects in complex causal systems, with practical applications in fairness and mediation analysis.